 We undertake a range of activities to help us deliver our mission:

 - Running trials: We work with our partners, other public and private organisations, and innovative companies to identify new opportunities for trials, which we then develop and run in collaboration with researchers in the IGL Research Network.

-- Funding trials: We support randomised trials through the IGL Grants programme, a bottom-up approach to identify and fund promising trials worldwide, encouraging more researchers and organisations to get into this space.
+- Funding trials: We support randomised controlled trials through the IGL Grants Programme, a bottom-up approach to identify and fund promising trials worldwide, encouraging more researchers and organisations to get into this space.